celina-baines/DispNet-Temperature-Dependent-Dispersal/README.md

 1. Create a GitHub account: https://github.com/signup

-2. Go to and accept the GiHub repo to join.
+2. Join our GitHub repo by clickin the link in the invitation email.

 3. If you are new to GitHub, you will need to install git.
-To check to see if you already have git and install instructions for different operating instructions, please see: https://happygitwithr.com/install-git
+To check to see if you already have git and to find installation instructions for different operating systems, please see: https://happygitwithr.com/install-git

 4. Connect the GitHub repo to R. Go to create a New Project -> Version Control -> Git.
 There is a field for a repository URL.
-Paste this link there: https://github.com/celina-baines/DispNet-Temperature-Dependent-Dispersal.You can specify the rest of the path of where the repo is stored locally.
+Paste this link there: https://github.com/celina-baines/DispNet-Temperature-Dependent-Dispersal.
+You can specify where the repo will be stored locally.

 5. You will see a folder for each species in this project in the repo.
 Go to your species folder.
 You will see a RMarkdown file to edit.
 Read the instructions carefully and fill it out.
 NOTE: You can make edits and collaborate with others.
 Be sure to make commits frequently to keep track of your work and push and pull changes regularly so everyone in your group is using the most updated versions.
 If you and a collaborator are updating the same file at the same time, there could be conflicts when the changes are pushed.